5 simple steps for a Sustainable Christmas

 Recycled and recyclable wrapping paper

 This is the best way to keep your Christmas morning the way you remember it as a child while being sustainable at the same time.
-Canadians get through roughly 250,000 TONS of plastic packaging each Christmas but luckily for us there are TONS of eco-friendly wrapping options out there too!
-Like this reusable wrapping from Indigo, or this recycled-material wrapping paper from CB2 – a sustainable Christmas doesn’t have to be a dull one!
+Canadians get through roughly 250,000 TONS of plastic packaging each Christmas but luckily for us, there are TONS of eco-friendly wrapping options out there too!
+Like this reusable wrapping from Indigo, or the recycled-material wrapping paper from CB2 – a sustainable Christmas doesn’t have to be a dull one!

 Reuse gift bags